Anatomy of the $\rho$ resonance from lattice QCD at the physical point: meson mass

 We take a similar analysis procedure for the correlation functions at other pion masses, and the extracted masses of $\rho$ are listed in Table~\ref{tab:mass_table} and are also plotted in Fig.~\ref{mass_chiral} with respect to $m_\pi^2$, by which the chiral behavior of $m_\rho$ can be investigated.
-A new chiral extrapolation formula based on a modified $\overline{MS}$ regulator and a power counting scheme~\cite{Bruns:2005} gives $m_\rho (m_\pi) = m_\rho(0)+c_1 m_\pi^2 + c_2 m_\pi^3 +c_3 m_\pi^4 \ln\frac{m_\pi^2}{m_\rho^2}$, where the log term is due to self energy.
-However, from Fig.~\ref{mass_chiral} it is seen that $m_\rho$ is very linear in $m_\pi^2$ for $m_\pi$ ranging from 114 MeV to 371 MeV.
-A correlated jackknife analysis using the form
+From Fig.~\ref{mass_chiral} it is seen that $m_\rho$ is very linear in $m_\pi^2$ for $m_\pi$ ranging from 114 MeV to 371 MeV.
+A correlated jackknife analysis using the form~\cite{Bruns:2005}

 gives $m_\rho(0)=766(7)$ MeV and $c_1=0.505(3)\,{\rm GeV}^{-1}$ with $\chi^2/d.o.f$ = 0.13.
 The $\rho$ mass at the physical $m_\pi$ is $m_\rho=775.9\pm 6.0\pm 1.8$ MeV, where the second error is due to the 0.23\% uncertainty of the lattice spacing.
 Our data cannot discern higher order terms in $m_\pi$.
 We would like to point out that our study is carried out for the first time in the chiral region around the physical point and with chiral fermions, although there have been many lattice studies on this topic~\cite{Bernard:2001av,Leinweber:2001ac,Allton:2005fb,Armour:2005mk}.
 We note that $c_1$ is precisely determined, and serves potentially as a constraint on the chiral perturbation study of $\rho$.
 Furthermore, $c_1$ is exactly the valence or connected insertion part of the $\pi \rho$ sigma term from the Feynman-Hellman theorem \mbox{$\sigma_{\pi \rho}^{(\rm val)} = m_{\pi}^2\, dm_{\rho}/dm_{\pi}^2 = c_1 m_\pi^2$}, since the sea is fixed in our partially quenched calculation of $m_{\rho}$.
+From the fitted $c_1$ in Eq.~(\ref{vmass_fit}), we find $\sigma_{\pi \rho}^{(\rm val)} = 9.82(6)$ MeV.
 One can determine the disconnected part from a direct calculation of the $m \bar{\psi}\psi$ matrix element in the disconnected three-point correlator.
-From the fitted $c_1$ in Eq.~(\ref{vmass_fit}), we find $\sigma_{\pi \rho}^{(\rm val)} = 9.82(6)$ MeV.